econext Summer Social 2026

 Contribution

 With funding from the Department of Jobs, Growth and Rural Development and the Atlantic Canada Opportunities Agency (ACOA), econext is pleased to cover 75% of the cost of assessments.
-The total cost of these services is approximately $10,000 on average (depending on the scope and size of the business), meaning participating businesses can expect to contribute roughly $2,500.
+The total cost of these services typically range between approximately $6,000 and $12,000 (depending on the scope and size of the business), meaning participating businesses can expect to contribute between $1,500 and $3,000.
 This opportunity offers significant cost-savings for businesses.

 Why Participate?